<< Click to Display Table of Contents >>

 Figure 8.
 Adding Check Boxes

-The next step is to add text box labels for the check boxes:
+The next step is to add text labels for the check boxes:

-4. Click the Text Box Tool in the Comment tab, then click to add text boxes and enter the names of the months of the year:
+4. Click the Add dropdown menu in the Home tab, then click Text and add text labels for the months of the year:

 Figure 9.
-Comment Tab, Text Box Tool Selected
+Home Tab, Add Text Tool Selected